 Create custom fields on the field mapping screen

-- Click the Create custom fields option in the drop down menu
+- Click the Add as custom field option in the drop down menu

 - The name of the header in the CSV will automatically be added as the name of the custom field